 Sourdough starter after sitting at room temperature for about two hours after feeding.
 At this point, transfer the starter to store in the refrigerator.

-When you are ready to feed the starter, remove it from the refrigerator and let it come to room temperature (I allow mine to sit on the counter for about 2 hours before feeding).
-As the starter warms up, you'll see it expand and rise in the jar.
+When you are ready to feed your sourdough starter, remove it from the refrigerator and let it come to room temperature (I allow mine to sit on the counter for about 2 hours before feeding).
+As the starter warms up, you'll likely see it expand and rise in the jar.
+This varies based on how long since the last feeding.
+If your starter isn't rising at room temperature before feeding, that's ok.
+That just means it needs to be fed to stay active!

 The amount that you feed will be determined by the recipe you used to make the starter.
-For this example, I'll use my own starter.
-I made my starter with this King Arthur Sourdough Starter recipe and follow those measurements (this is a 1:1 starter, using 1 part flour, 1 part water).
+For this example, I'll use my own starter that I made with this sourdough starter recipe (this is a 1:1 starter, using 1 part flour, 1 part water).

 Measure out the determined amount of starter.
-For my starter with the recipe linked above, this means I measure out 113g of starter.
+For my starter with the recipe linked above, this means I measure out 100g of starter.

-Discard the remaining starter.
+Discard the remaining starter that is left in the jar.
 You can either literally discard this (compost or trash) or you can use it to make sourdough discard recipes.
 If you are literally discarding, DO NOT put this down your sink drain.
 It will harden into something close to cement and clog your pipes.

 Add the determined amount of flour.
-For my starter, this is 113g of all-purpose flour.
+For my starter, this is 100g of all-purpose flour.

 Add the determined amount of warm water.
 This should be quite warm.
 Not hot enough to burn your hand, but quite warm.
-For my starter, this is 113g warm water.
+For my starter, this is 100g warm water.

-Mix everything together and wash out your starter jar.
+Mix everything together in the bowl and wash out your starter jar.
 You don't have to wash the jar every time, but know that once the starter hardens, it's like cement and much harder to clean (you can always soak it).

-Transfer the mixed starter mixture to the clean jar, place the rubberband at the level of the starter, and loosely cover with plastic wrap.
+Transfer the fed starter from the bowl to the clean jar, place the rubberband at the level of the starter, and loosely cover with plastic wrap.

 Once the starter is back in the jar, I like to let the jar sit at room temperature for about 2 hours to let the feeding kick in.
-This is not essential.
-You can then return the jar to the refrigerator until your next feeding.
+You will see the starter rise during this time.

-Top Tip: It's hard to kill a sourdough starter.
+Insider Tip: It's hard to kill an active sourdough starter.
 You don't have to be super precise with the feeding measurements.
-If you add a little more or a little less, it will be ok!
+If you add a little more or a little less of one of the ingredients, it will be ok!
 The most important thing is to remember to use warm water, but even if you don't, the starter will be ok!

-There are three things you can do with your sourdough discard:
+There are several things you can do with your sourdough discard:

 - Discard it: As the name suggests, you can literally discard it.
 DO NOT put this down your sink drain as it will harden into something close to cement and will clog your pipes.
 Either compost or throw the discard in the trash.